Site Information

 All technical information about ARD1939, the SAE J1939 protocol stack for Arduino, plus detailed description of implementation and available function calls is included in my book SAE J1939 ECU Programming & Vehicle Bus Simulation with Arduino.

-And while the book refers to the UNO and Mega 2560, the description of the SAE J1939 protocol stack applies also to the Arduino Due.
+And while the book refers to the UNO and Mega 2560, the SAE J1939 protocol stack description also applies to the Arduino Due.

 SAE J1939 Hardware Setup

-I will not lose too many words on the hardware setup, since it's already documented in the above referenced Analog Input example.
+I will not write too much about the hardware setup since it's already documented in the above-referenced Analog Input example.

 The potentiometer is powered with the onboard 3.3 VDC, and the output is connected to A0.
-Just as demonstrated in the example, the LED is controlled by digital output 13.
-Again, contrary to the Arduino example, both components, potentiometer and LED, are connected to their own dedicated Due board.
+As demonstrated in the example, the LED is controlled by digital output 13.
+Again, contrary to the Arduino example, both components, the potentiometer and LED, are connected to their dedicated Due board.

 The CAN Bus is connected as usual, i.e., CAN_L to CAN_L and CAN_H to CAN_H.